 The Firm Magic of Dementors

-Dementors are firm magic and not hard because their effects are emotion-based, consistent, and predictable – cold, lack of happiness, despair, risk of the ‘kiss’.
+Dementors are firm rather than hard magic because their effects are emotion-based, consistent, and predictable – cold, lack of happiness, despair, risk of the ‘kiss’.
 Rowling keeps the consequences of a dementor attack and their attraction to enjoyment steady throughout the series and applies them equally to all characters.
 At the beginning of ‘Order of the Phoenix’ dementor attacks are effective against both wizards like Harry and Muggles like his cousin Dudley.
 In ‘Deathly Hallows’, Umbridge uses dementors to intimidate Muggle-borns but shields herself from the effects by casting her cat patronus.

 Rowling raises the stakes and creates more narrative tension by making Harry more vulnerable than anyone else to the dementors.
 Harry is the only person on the Hogwarts Express to lose consciousness when dementors search the train for Sirius Black.
-Harry’s unique sensitivity to dementors gives Rowling more room for develop his character arc in ‘Azkaban’, and she justifies it using a neat and clever bit of narrative logic. in As Professor Lupin explains in the film version, Harry is more vulnerable to dementor attacks because there are ‘real horrors in his past’.
+Harry’s unique sensitivity to dementors gives Rowling more room for develop his character arc in ‘Azkaban’, and she justifies it using a neat and clever bit of narrative logic. in As Professor Lupin explains in the film version of ‘Azkaban’, Harry is more vulnerable to dementor attacks because there are ‘real horrors in his past’.
 Unlike the other students, Harry experiences debilitating flashbacks in the presence of dementors – he hears his mother pleading for his life then screaming moments before Voldemort kills her when he was a baby.

-Rowling’s connection between trauma and being susceptible to dementor attacks is a clever way to use the magic system to underscore Harry’s character arc (more on this in a future post).
+Rowling’s connection between trauma and being susceptible to dementor attacks is a clever way to use the magic system to place Harry’s character arc front and center (more on this in a separate post).

 The Soft Magic of the Patronus

 Rowling’s counterbalance to the depression and despair of the dementors is the patronus charm – a spell that creates silvery light that repels dementors.
-It’s softer magic than the dementors because although a patronus is also emotion-based magic, the results are not consistent or reliable like the dementors.
+The patronus charm is softer magic than the dementors because although it is also emotion-based magic, the results of the charm are not as consistent or reliable like the dementors.
 As Harry struggles to learn it, his patronus develops in shape – first a whisp, then a shield version, and finally the corporeal form of a stag.

-Rowling achieves the deep meaning of patronus in terms of character development by linking it’s strength and form of the patronus to the magic user’s willpower and emotional state.
-This works brilliantly in terms of Harry’s character arc, but creates problems in the magic system.
-If he manages to pronounce the entire incantation without passing out, sometimes Harry’s thoughts are happy enough to create a patronus, and sometimes they aren’t.
+Rowling achieves the deep meaning of patronus in terms of character development by linking it’s strength and form to the magic user’s willpower and emotional state.
+Although this works brilliantly in terms of Harry’s character arc, it creates problems in the magic system.
+If he manages to pronounce the entire incantation without passing out, sometimes Harry’s thoughts are happy enough to create a patronus and sometimes they aren’t.
 This allows Rowling to effectively control Harry’s patronus and time its strength to conform with her story beats.

-In keeping with the firmer magic of the dementors, Rowling applies the dementors’ attraction to happiness and the varying result of the patronus to her villains.
-In ‘Deathly Hallows’ Umbridge’s cat patronus – powered by her self-righteous delight – glows brightly to protect her from the dementors which are attracted to her smug satisfaction while interrogating Muggle-borns.
+In keeping with the firmer magic of the dementors, Rowling applies the dementors’ attraction to happiness and the varying results of the patronus to her villains.
+Powered by her self-righteous delight, Umbridge’s cat patronus glows brightly to protect her from the dementors she uses to intimidate Muggle-borns in ‘Deathly Hallows’.

 If Rowing treated the patronus as firmer magic, consistently corresponding with the magic user’s willpower, positive thinking, and an incantation (there is no specific wand movement), then it would be Hermione – not Harry – who would have the strongest, most reliable patronus in the series.
-Rowling has shown us that Hermione is the best in her year at spellwork, and doesn’t lack willpower, determination, or focus in stressful circumstances.
+Throughout the series Rowling consistently demonstrates that Hermione is the best in her year at spellwork, and doesn’t lack willpower, determination, or focus in stressful circumstances.

-But Rowling handicaps Hermione’s ability to maintain the patronus as Harry’s signature hero move.
+But Rowling artificially handicaps Hermione in order to preserve the patronus as Harry’s signature hero move.
 Hermione doesn’t have any trouble with the patronus charm once she learns it from Harry in ‘Order of the Phoenix’, but Rowling saddles her with a weak patronus during the ministry break-in in ‘Deathly Hallows’.
 Harry even mentions that ‘…it’s the only spell she [Hermione] ever has trouble with’.

-The film adaptations sidestep this problem and allow Harry to occupy the patronus spotlight by simply not having Hermione attempt to cast a patronus at any point in the series except during DA classes in ‘Order of the Phoenix.’
+The film adaptations sidestep this problem and allow Harry to occupy the patronus spotlight by simply not showing Hermione attempting to cast a patronus at any point in the series except during DA classes in ‘Order of the Phoenix.’

 In keeping with her pattern of using firm magic to create obstacles, Rowling applies the anxiety-ridden effects of the Horcrux locket to Harry, Ron, and Hermione.
 Similar to the effect of the dementors, this steady application to all characters keeps the Horcrux magic consistent and predictable, making it firmer magic than the patronus.

-In ‘Deathly Hallows’ Rowling makes a smart choice by having the Horcrux locket and the isolation of the trio’s aimless wanderings affect Ron more strongly than Harry or Hermione.
+Rowling makes a smart choice in ‘Deathly Hallows’ by having the Horcrux locket and the isolation of the trio’s aimless wanderings affect Ron more strongly than Harry or Hermione.
 Ron is ill-tempered and emotionally volatile while wearing the Horcrux locket, and this is consistent and believable with his established character.
 Unlike Harry who was regularly ignored by the Dursleys and grew up without any friends, and Hermione who is an only-child, Ron was raised in a large, supportive family and already has confidence issues.
-It makes sense that the Horcrux locket would cause him the most anxiety and self-doubt.

 The Patronus Hole in the Magic System

 Because Rowling is juggling so many complex soft and firm magical elements to drive a very complex plot, logic holes and inconsistencies in her hybrid magic system begin to surface in the later novels.
-In ‘Deathly Hallows’ the softness of patronus magic creates a hole in the magic system.
-Harry is unable to produce any sort of patronus due to anxiety while he’s wearing the Horcrux locket.
+In ‘Deathly Hallows’ the softness of patronus magic creates an outright plot hole – Harry is unable to produce any sort of patronus due to anxiety while he’s wearing the Horcrux locket.
 While the concept is believable, the magnitude is not.
 Harry can’t produce any form of patronus – not even a whisp – ostensibly because he’s anxious due to the Horcrux locket, hungry, and faced with a handful of dementors.
-This doesn’t square with Harry’s impressive stag patronus when battling a hundred dementors and fighting for his life in ‘Prisoner of Azkaban’.
+This doesn’t square with Harry’s impressive stag patronus for the first time when battling a hundred dementors and fighting for his life in ‘Prisoner of Azkaban’.

-Hermione’s handicap and Harry not being able to produce any patronus at all due to anxiety are two examples of how Rowling prioritizes the dramatic impact of her story above consistency within her magic system.
+Hermione’s artificial handicap and Harry not being able to produce any patronus at all due to anxiety are two examples of how Rowling prioritizes the dramatic impact of her story above consistency within her magic system.
 This tradeoff is less noticeable when applied to soft, emotion-based magic rather than hard, logic-based magic as in ‘Avatar: The Last Airbender‘.

-Conclusion: It’s So Effective I Don’t Mind the Glitches
+Conclusion: So Effective I Don’t Mind the Glitches

 Additional Posts in This Series

-Part 1 – ‘Avatar: The Last Airbender’ – the characteristics of a hard magic system.
+Part 1 – ‘Avatar: The Last Airbender’ – Hard Magic Systems

-Part 5 – ‘The Thematic Magic of ‘Lord of the Rings’ – how Tolkien uses soft magic to convey theme.
+Part 5 – ‘Lord of the Rings’ – Soft Magic Systems

 What do you think of the magic in Harry Potter?
 Tell me in the comments!